-Where can parents go to report hateful or illegal content and contact online?
+Where can parents go to report hateful or illegal online content?

 Hateful or sexually inappropriate content

-- ParentPort is run by the UK's media regulators and allows you to make complaints about online content, wherever you find it.
+- ParentPort is run by the UK's media regulators and allows you to make complaints about any media unsuitable for children.
 Visit www.parentport.org.uk.

 - True Vision is a police-funded site that provides information about hate crime.
 You can report all forms of hate crime, including online content, at www.report-it.org.uk.
 This includes racial, homophobic, transphobic, religious or disability hate crime.

 - To report online material promoting terrorism or extremism go to https://www.gov.uk/report-terrorism.